-- amount of phosphorus and nitrogen entering the lake and how these nutrients move through the food web; - biological connections between nearshore and offshore areas of the Lake; - phytoplankton and zooplankton population dynamics and use of nutrients in the lower food web; - fish population changes, diets and distribution in different areas of the Lake; and - transfer of nutrients and energy through the food web of the Lake.
+- Amount of phosphorus and nitrogen entering the lake and how these nutrients move through the food web; - Biological connections between nearshore and offshore areas of the Lake; - Phytoplankton and zooplankton

+- population dynamics and use of nutrients in the lower food web; - Fish population changes, diets and distribution in different areas of the Lake; and - Transfer of nutrients and energy through the food web of the Lake.

 This supports the development of the Lake Ontario Lakewide Action and Management Plan.
-In order to determine priorities for science and monitoring in Lake Ontario in 2018, a two-day workshop was held November 15-16, 2016, with the assistance of the International Joint Commission.
-At this workshop, advice was solicited from participants from 25 agencies on what the priorities should be and how to address the science priorities.
+In order to help determine priorities for science and monitoring in Lake Ontario in 2018, a two-day workshop was held November 15-16, 2016, with the assistance of the International Joint Commission.
+At this workshop, advice was solicited from participants from over 20 agencies on what the priorities should be and how to address the science priorities.
 CSMI assessments require collaboration by many organizations.
 Appendix B describes some of the major monitoring programs that contribute to the state of knowledge on nutrients in Lake Ontario.
-Section 5.1.5 outlines the actions regarding nutrient and algae science, surveillance and monitoring in Lake Ontario over the next 5 years.
+Section 5.1.5 outlines the actions regarding nutrient and algae science, surveillance and monitoring in Lake Ontario over the next five years.

 Management actions have reduced the amount of phosphorus discharged from sewage treatment plants, and the concentrations of phosphorus in the Great Lakes nearshore zone declined significantly between the 1970s and 1990s.
-The overall status of nutrients and algae in Lake Ontario is 'fair' with an 'unchanging' or 'deteriorating' trend (SOGL, 2017).
+The overall status of nutrients and algae in Lake Ontario is 'Fair' with an 'Unchanging' or 'Deteriorating' trend (SOGL, 2017).
 The status and trends for the individual sub-indicators used for this overall assessment are provided in Table 7.
 Nutrient levels are highest in the nearshore waters near the mouths of tributaries that drain urbanized or agricultural areas.
 In some areas, elevated nutrient levels and environmental conditions result in occasional nuisance algae growth and harmful algal blooms.
 Section 3.6.5 below, discusses nearshore nutrient conditions in more detail.

-Table 7: Summary of status and trends for nutrients and algae sub-indicators (Source: SOGL, 2017)
+Table 7: Summary of status and trends for nutrients and algae sub-indicators

+(Source: SOGL, 2017)